Envirometrix/PredictiveSoilMapping/index.md

 OpenGeoHub is a not-for-profit research foundation with headquarters in Wageningen, the Netherlands (Stichting OpenGeoHub, KvK 71844570).
 The main goal of the OpenGeoHub is to promote publishing and sharing of Open Geographical and Geoscientific Data and using and developing of Open Source Software.
 We believe that the key measure of quality of research in all sciences (and especially in geographical information sciences) is in transparency and reproducibility of the computer code used to generate results.
 Transparency and reproducibility increase trust in information so that it is eventually also the fastest path to optimal decision making.

 Every effort has been made to trace copyright holders of the materials used in this publication.
-Should we, despite all our efforts have overlooked contributors please contact the author and we shall correct this unintentional omission without any delay and will acknowledge any overlooked contributions and contributors in future updates.
+Should we, despite all our efforts, have overlooked contributors please contact the author and we shall correct this unintentional omission without any delay and will acknowledge any overlooked contributions and contributors in future updates.

 ---